zhitao-wang/PLNLP/README.md

     python main.py --data_name=ogbl-collab --predictor=DOT --use_valedges_as_input=True --year=2010 --train_on_subgraph=True --epochs=800 --eval_last_best=True --dropout=0.3

 Furthermore, we sample high-order pairs with random walk and employ them as a kind of data augmentation.
 This augmentation method improve the performance significantly.
-To reproduce the performance of "PLNLP (random walk aug.)" on the leader board, you can use the following command:
+To reproduce the performance of "**PLNLP (random walk aug.)**" on the leader board, you can use the following command:

     python main.py --data_name=ogbl-collab  --predictor=DOT --use_valedges_as_input=True --year=2010 --train_on_subgraph=True --epochs=800 --eval_last_best=True --dropout=0.3 --gnn_num_layers=1 --grad_clip_norm=1 --use_lr_decay=True --random_walk_augment=True --walk_length=10